 Together With Our Partners, United Way of Passaic County

-• Joined the Paterson Reads Coalition, adding United Way of Passaic County's resources to this effort to increase the number of Paterson students reading at grade level by third grade.
+- Joined the Paterson Reads Coalition, now called our Reading Buddies, adding United Way of Passaic County's resources to this effort to increase the number of Paterson students reading at grade level by third grade.

 The Financial Aid U program assists low-income and first generation college students and their families in identifying and accessing financial aid resources for post-secondary education.
 In the program’s first year United Way is working with Paterson Public Schools, and the Guidance Department in particular, to deliver the services to Paterson students.
 “Access to financial aid is critical for our youth, but unfortunately many of our high school students ‘convince’ themselves out of college because of the complexity of financial aid,” said CEO Mary Celis.
 “Financial Aid U will advise high school students on how to apply for the financial resources they need to achieve their dreams of higher education,” said Celis.